awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-using-sqs-queue.md

    aws autoscaling describe-auto-scaling-groups --auto-scaling-group-names my-asg
    ```

-1. Calculate the backlog per instance by dividing the approximate number of messages available for retrieval from the queue by the fleet's running capacity\.
+1. Calculate the backlog per instance by dividing the approximate number of messages available for retrieval from the queue by the group's running capacity\.

 1. Publish the results at a 1\-minute granularity as a CloudWatch custom metric\.